evamo0508/evamo0508.github.io/_pages/about.md

 I had two internship experiences and one ongoing.
 In my junior year, I was a summer intern at [Coretronic Corporation](https://www.coretronic.com) in Hsinchu, Taiwan, working on monocular visual SLAM.
 Later, I interned at [PicCollage](https://piccollage.com/)(it was first based at Silicon Valley but later moved to Taipei) as a machine learning engineer, developing semantic segmentation models for person cut out feature in the mobile app.
 As for now, I am working as a Computer Vision Intern at [Nvidia](https://www.nvidia.com/en-us/), enjoying the once-in-a-lifetime remote internship experience.

-I am keeping an active Medium [account](https://medium.com/@evamo0508) & [publication](https://medium.com/momo%E7%9A%84%E6%A9%9F%E5%99%A8%E4%BA%BA%E7%95%99%E5%AD%B8%E5%A4%A2), in which I would share my life journey of studying abroad and becoming a software engineer in the self-driving industry (these contents would mostly be written in Mandarin).
+I am keeping an active Medium [account](https://medium.com/@evamo0508) & [publication](https://medium.com/momo%E7%9A%84%E6%A9%9F%E5%99%A8%E4%BA%BA%E7%95%99%E5%AD%B8%E5%A4%A2), in which I would share my life journey of studying abroad and becoming a software engineer in the self-driving industry (these contents would mostly be written in Mandarin, but Google Translate would be sufficient enough to grasp the ideas).
 Aside from those, I shared some nerdy projects or tips from time to time too (written in English).
 I would love any feedbacks/interactions if you feel like my writings do relate to you in any ways.

 Nice to meet you!
+Together, let's build a better world.

 ![Graduation](/images/graduation.jpg "Graduation")